-Zuppa di Lenticchie ~ This is a simple soup to make, but is hearty enough to be the main course when a green salad, and crusty Italian bread are added.
-Without the added prosciutto rind or ham bone, and by substituting vegetable broth for the meat broth, it can be a vegetarian option anyone could enjoy.
+Zuppa di Lenticchie ~ This is a simple soup to make but is hearty enough to be the main course when a green salad and a loaf of crusty Italian bread are added.
+In Italy, it is traditional to serve lentils on New Year’s Eve, often braised with a unique type of sausage called cotechino.
+The round shape of the lentils represent coins which are supposed to bring prosperity for the upcoming year.
+Lentils are also very healthy and are particularly rich in fiber.
+Without the added diced pancetta, and by substituting vegetable broth for the meat broth, it can be a vegetarian option anyone would enjoy.

-Another alternative to the prosciutto rind would be to use the meat from sausage link lightly browned.
+Another alternative to the pancetta would be to use the meat from a sausage link or two, lightly browned.
+From time to time I also add a couple of cups of chopped kale to this soup.
+Although I used canned diced tomatoes in my recipe, during harvest season, you could also use diced fresh tomatoes as long as they are very ripe.
 To serve the soup, either offer freshly grated Parmesan cheese, or a drizzle of olive oil flavored with basil pesto.
-There are many types of lentil available, but I prefer the small green French lentil, or small beige Umbrian lentils which holds their shape well even when cooked until tender.
+There are many types of lentils available, but I prefer the small green French lentil or small beige Umbrian lentils which holds their shape well even when cooked until tender.

 - 1 Cup Finely Chopped Carrots